What are Air Source Heat Pumps?

 Air source heat pumps (ASHP) are cheaper than ground source heat pumps, but less efficient.
 On the other hand, they’re much easier to install as they only take up a small space at the side of a building.
 This makes them ideal for retrofitting to existing properties.

-Most ASHP installations qualify for the Renewable Heat Incentive (RHI).
+Most ASHP installations qualify for the Boiler Upgrade Scheme.
 It’s very important to choose the right size of heat pump for the job you want it to do, but we can help you with this if required.

 How they work

 - The ASHP draws energy found in the air.
 At cold times of the year, the air temperature is only around 4 to 5oC, so the heat pump needs to increase the temperature, so it can be used to provide heating and hot water.

 - It does this by first passing refrigerant gas through a heat exchanger called an evaporator, where it’s slightly warmed by the air.